firmai/datagene/README.md

 We largely want to compare these two groups of data to identify how simlilar they are.
 What follows are some techniques that can facilitate this test for similarity.
 In a sense this then are not simply a library for comparison, but a library for data transformation, distance measurement, and statistical tests.
 Because we are working with distance metrics, it is better to normalise the datasets from the get go.

+**Visualisations**

+As a sanity test, I have also provided for a few plots of the data.
+See the Colab notebook for examples.

 *This package draws inspiration from a range of methods developed or expounded on by researchers outside and inside the Turing ([signitures](https://www.turing.ac.uk/research/interest-groups/rough-paths), [sktime](https://github.com/alan-turing-institute/sktime) and [quipp](https://github.com/alan-turing-institute/QUIPP-pipeline)).
 The data has been generated in the following [Colab](https://colab.research.google.com/drive/1_jrYUR7Rwl-8vGSAEFt4hSiXmUZf040g?usp=sharing); the model has been developed by Turing Fellow, [Mihaela van der Schaar](https://www.turing.ac.uk/people/researchers/mihaela-van-der-schaar).*